denten-courses/formal-methods-one/README.md

 - Selections from Kenton Rambsy, *The Geographies of African American Short Fiction* (Univ.
   Press of Mississippi, 2022).

+### Week 8: Metaphor

-### Week 8: Syntax
+### Week 9: Syntax

 Normalization, stemming, lemma vitiation.
 Lexical set intersection.
 Term frequency, inverse term frequencies.

 - Chapter 4, "[Syntax][71]" from the *Linguistics for Students of Literature* (1980) by Traugott Elizabeth Closs and Mary Louise Pratt.
 - “[On Sentence-Length as a Statistical Characteristic of Style in Prose: With Application to Two Cases of Disputed Authorship][81],” by G. Udny Yule in *Biometrika* 30, no. 3/4 (1939): 363–90.
+- Selections from Stanley Fish, *How to Write a Sentence: And How to Read One* (New York:
+  Harper Paperbacks, 2012).

   [71]: https://courseworks2.columbia.edu/courses/183356/files?preview=18812007

-### Week 9: Semantic Roles
+### Week 10: Semantic Roles

 Proper names.
 Named entities.
 Nouns and objects.

 - Chapter 5, "[Symantics: How Does a Sentece Mean?][71]" from the *Linguistics for Students of Literature* (1980) by Traugott Elizabeth Closs and Mary Louise Pratt.
 - "Distributed Agency in the Novel" by Dennis Yi Tenen in *New Literary History* (2023).

-### Week 10: Syntax

-What is a sentence.
-SVO.
-Length.
-Power dynamics.

-- Selections from Stanley Fish, *How to Write a Sentence: And How to Read One* (New York:
-  Harper Paperbacks, 2012).

-### Week 11: Parsing Sentences
+### Week 11: Discourse

-Learn to extant SVO structures from sentences.
-Brainstorm models.

-- Chapter 9, "Syntax: The Structure of Sentences" from *For the Love of Language: An Introduction to Linguistics* by  Kate Burridge and Tonya N. Stebbins (Cambridge UP, 2019).
-- SVO Tutorial with Spacy.
+- Timothy R. Tangherlini et al., “[‘Mommy Blogs’ and the Vaccination Exemption Narrative:
+  Results From A Machine-Learning Approach for Story Aggregation on Parenting Social Media Sites][64],” JMIR Public Health and Surveillance 2, no. 2 (November 22, 2016).

-### Week 12: Speech Acts
+### Week 12: Corpus

-### Week 13: Discourse

 ---
 ## Formal Methods in Text Analysis II

-Voice > Style > Paragaph > Chapter > Plot, Narrative > Story > Document > Format > Genre > Periodical > Archive > Library
+Style, voice > Chapter > Plot, Narrative, Story > Document > Format > Book > Genre > Discourse > Periodical > Archive > Library

 ### Week 1: Narrative